matias-fuentes/Python-projects/README.md

-# More elaborated published projects using Python
+# Published projects using Python

 ## URLs